microsoft/DeepDevDocs/tutorials/03 - User Guides/define-inference-schema.md

 `inference_schema` offers two decorators `input_schema` and `output_schema`.
 It also offers three kinds of sample data wrapper classes. `StandardPythonParameterType` is the most commonly used one among them.

-> NOTE: DeepDev follows the same way as Azure Machine Learning to compose the input and output schema.
-For more information, refer to [Azure Machine Learning's documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-advanced-entry-script#automatically-generate-a-swagger-schema).
+> NOTE: Microsoft DeepDev follows the same convention as Azure Machine Learning for composing the input and output schema.
+For more information, please refer to [Azure Machine Learning's documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-advanced-entry-script#automatically-generate-a-swagger-schema).

 ## Inputs